Germany is experiencing a continuous growth in renewable power generation, causing an upheaval in the traditional supply chain for electricity.

 The four German transmission grid operators

 TenneT operates 40 percent of the German grid running through the centre of the country from north to south, from Schleswig-Holstein though Lower Saxony and Hesse, down to Bavaria in southern Germany (approx. 10,700 km).
 It is owned by Dutch company TenneT, which is also responsible for managing the transmission grid in the Netherlands.
 TenneT also operates cross-border interconnectors between Germany and the Netherlands, Denmark, Sweden, Austria, and the Czech Republic.
-By 2020, it aims to complete a direct current subsea cable link to Norway (NordLink).
+In 2021, it launched a first direct current subsea cable link to Norway (NordLink).
 TenneT is responsible for connecting offshore wind parks in the North Sea to the German grid.

 50Hertz Transmission GmbH

 50Hertz operates the transmission grid in northern and eastern Germany (approx. 10,000 km), which is directly connected to the grids in neighbouring Poland, the Czech Republic, and Denmark.
 50Hertz coordinates the interaction of all players in the electricity market in the federal states of Berlin, Brandenburg, Hamburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, and Thuringia.
-Around 40 percent of Germany’s wind installations are located in this region.
+More than 40 percent of the installed wind energy capacity are located in the network area of 50Hertz.
+The TSO had a share of 60 percent renewable power in its grid in 2019.
+It is aiming to run the system with 100 percent renewables by 2032.
 50Hertz is also responsible for connecting offshore wind farms in the Baltic Sea to the German grid.

 Transmission grid planning